amnbkshi/products-importer/README.md

 - Django `post_save` signal is used to trigger a celery task which calls webhooks whenever an object is created or updated.
 - Doing this with an async task to improve application performance.
 ## Improvements
+- To upload the csv I am storing it on disk which makes the overall task a bit slower.
+The file can be stored on an in-memory store with larger memory to improve speed and scalability of the application.
+- The implementation of SSE with django channels is a bit hackish.
+Also, lack of proper frontend client makes it even more trickier to use websockets.
+Library implementations (`django-eventstream`) can be used to make the implementation a bit more cleaner.
+- I have not indexed the columns on SKU/name, but if the filtering feature is frequently used, indexes can be added to improve read time of the application.
+- Note to be made, this will increase the write time of our operations and may become a bottleneck when size starts to grow.
+Sharding / separate indexing cluster (elasticsearch) can be explored to tackle these.